PretendoNetwork/SSSL-DNS/README.md

 1. Use [SSSL](https://github.com/PretendoNetwork/SSSL) to create your patched SSL certficiates.
 2. Copy the `ssl-cert-private-key.pem` from SSSL file to `docker/private.key` (or modify the private key name in step 4) in SSSL-DNS.
 3. Copy the `cert-chain.pem` from SSSL file to `docker/ca.pem` (or modify the certificate chain name in step 4) in SSSL-DNS.
-4. Modify `docker/nginx.conf` to your liking.
+4. Create `docker/nginx.conf` from `docker/nginx.example.conf` and modify it to your liking.
 This will be used as the nginx default configuration, *not* a separate site config.
 Add any additional hostnames you may need.
 5. Create a `.env` file in the same directory as the `Dockerfile` following the above guide.
 6. `docker build -t IMAGE_NAME .`
 7. Create a container with the image, exposing ports 80, 443 and the DNS server port (by default the Wii U only supports the default port 53)